-A chisel is a great tool for woodworkers, but they are not always easy to clean.
-In this post, we explain how to clean your chisels and keep them rust-free.
-As a woodworker, you use your chisels often, so you should take care of them.
-When you don’t, they rust and become unusable.
-In this article, I’ll explain the four steps of cleaning steel chisels.
+A chisel is a great tool for woodworkers, but it’s not always easy to clean.
+In this post, we will explain how to clean your chisels and keep them rust-free.
+As a woodworker, you use your chisels a lot, so you should take care of them.
+If you do not, they will rust and become unusable.
+In this article, I’ll explain the four steps to cleaning steel chisels.

 The cleaning process involves decreasing, cleaning, and drying the chisels.
 Using chemicals and natural methods is for high rustic chisels.
 When the rust is not much, wash the chisel using soap and water.
 Use a clean cloth to apply the soap and rinse in clean water.
 Use the clean cloth to scrape off the rust and leave it to dry.